patching...

 “The creative spirit of Boerum Hill and the numerous nearby cultural institutions are what made this neighborhood a draw for so many residents, but there needs to be a balance between the lively arts community and the rights of all residents to enjoy peace and quiet,” Levin said.

-In September, the City Council voted to approve a rezoning to preserve the neighborhood's brownstone character.
+In September, the City Council v to preserve the neighborhood's brownstone character.
 The rezoning was an initiative by the Boerum Hill Association and halted DeFalco's construction plans to add additional artist space onto the buildings.
 There has also been some talk about creating a Bergen Street "arts district."

 Residents insisted they welcome local artists and the galleries into their neighborhood.
 What they can’t stand is loud partying and noise masquerading as art.